edgeof8/tIRC/README.md

   - Scripts have access to a rich `ScriptAPIHandler` for safe and powerful interaction with the client.
 - **Headless Operation:**
   - Can be run with a `--headless` flag, disabling the `curses` UI for use as an IRC backend or for AI agents.
 Core logic and scripting remain fully functional.
+  - No UI is drawn
+  - All core IRC logic, including connection, CAP/SASL, event processing, and the scripting system, remains fully functional
+  - Scripts can interact with the IRC server using the ScriptAPIHandler
+  - Logging continues as configured
+  - The client can be shut down via SIGINT (Ctrl+C) or programmatically by a script calling a quit/disconnect API function
+  - The `headless_message_history_lines` config option can be used to set a different message history size for contexts in headless mode, potentially reducing memory usage
 - **Logging:**
   - Comprehensive main log file for debugging and session history.
   - Optional per-channel logging to separate files.